 The main idea behind mass transit is to reduce the number of vehicles on the road by providing a larger facility which carries higher number of passengers thus eliminating congestion.

 Mass transit reduces the travel time to a great extent as it moves at high speeds and stops only at specific spots.

 Mass transit is comparably cheaper than other modes of public transport.
-Being among the twelve mega cities of the world one thing is for sure that Karachi badly needs a mass transit system of a vast network else the pollution and congestion will continue increasing in the city no matter how many signal free corridors are built.
+The mega cities of the world e.g. Karachi badly need Mass transit system of any type or else the pollution and congestion will continue increasing in the city no matter how many signal free corridors are built.
 Apart from the political differences talks with Japan are under way for building an underground mass-transit train service in Karachi along with the betterment of our existing railways, it is hoped that the project is approved and carried out successfully.